udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-2-name-of-lesson/demos/README.md

 ## Script
-In this demo, I'll be showing you how to soft delete data and hard delete data, as well as how to perform data subject access requests in a very simple system.
+In this demo, I'll be showing you how to soft delete data and hard delete data, as well as how to perform a data subject access request in a very simple system.

 We're going to be using Python for this, but if you're familiar with SQL, you'll notice some SQL commands in the code.